 According to a survey conducted by Foresee Results, 70% of shoppers use a smartphone while in a retail store, and 62% of them accessed that store’s mobile app.
 The more appealing and valuable your store’s mobile app is, the more likely your customers are to use it—and to remain loyal.

-Informed Store Associates
+Mobile Apps and Informed Store Associates

 One of the major reasons driving consumers to make purchases on their smartphones is the wealth of product information available via mobile internet.
 From customer reviews to side-by-side comparisons with other, similar products, consumers are reassured by the information overload, and can arm themselves with as much knowledge as they like before making their purchase.